Sulfureous/blackboard-theme/README.md

 Changelog
 ================

+__2.2.2 - November 20, 2014__

++ Added the WordPress classes for the wp_nav_menu function.
++ Added CSS for the Responsive Videos and Responsive Maps.
++ Added some basic global styles that I generally use.
++ Added a list of plugins (to the readme.txt file of the theme) that I install to remind me to do so by fetching the new versions of those plugins.

 __2.2.1 - November 4, 2014__

 + Added the function to make the theme translation ready (I realized I missed it on the last update, doh!)